How Hire4Real Works

 All data sources are public domain U.S. government records.
 We do not scrape LinkedIn, Indeed, or any job board.
 Users paste job descriptions themselves.

-Visa Intelligence Methodology
+H-1B/LCA Intelligence Methodology

 EB Category Classification